 What is Empathy?
 Empathy is the feeling associated with being able to understand and identify the feelings and emotions of others.
 An example would be understanding and making an effort to comfort someone at a time of loss.
-The supportive person would speak in a calming manner and embrace the person that is grieving orContinue reading “Do Autistic People Lack Empathy?”
+The supportive person would speak in a calming manner and embrace the person that is grieving orContinue reading “Do Autistic Adults Lack Empathy?”

 Many people with Autism and ADHD have various co-existing conditions and challenges that go along with their primary disabilities.
 One of the most common challenges that go along with Autism and ADHD is Executive Dysfunction.
 What Is Executive Dysfunction?
 Executive Dysfunction is a challenge that affect the individual cognitively, emotionally, and behaviorally.
 They make itContinue reading “Is It Defiance or Executive Dysfunction?”